-But UPPAbaby strollers are also compatible with a number of other car seats, one of the most popular being the Nuna PIPA.
+But UPPAbaby strollers are also compatible with a number of other car seats, one of the most popular being the Nuna PIPA series.

 Both the UPPAbaby MESA and Nuna PIPA are highly rated for safety and ease of use, can be installed in a matter of seconds, and offer a similar price, style and level of comfort for your baby.

-In this post, we'll compare the UPPAbaby MESA to Nuna's trio of infant car seats: the PIPA, PIPA Lite and PIPA Lite LX.
+In this post, we'll compare the UPPAbaby MESA to Nuna's PIPA car seats series which includes six models: the PIPA, PIPA RX, PIPA Lite, PIPA Lite R, PIPA Lite LX and PIPA Lite RX.

 Paired with an UPPAbaby stroller, the UPPAbaby MESA creates the easiest of travel systems: Connect the car seat directly to the frame of the UPPAbaby VISTA or CRUZ (no adapters required) and disconnect it by pressing a button on the top of the handle.

 Awarded the government's highest ease of use rating, the MESA simplifies car seat safety with features like a tightness indicator that signals a safe installation and a no-rethread harness that allows parents to make adjustments for a growing child without having to remove and re-attach the straps.
 Side impact protection and an adjustable headrest with EPP foam wings help keep babies safe as they grow.

 UPPAbaby is not making any changes to the MESA for 2021.

 The Nuna PIPA is one of few infant car seats rated "best" in crash protection by Consumer Reports.
 Along with side impact protection, the PIPA offers a steel load leg that extends from the base to the floor of your car—adding stability and absorbing crash forces through its crumple zone.